Digital Marketing for Law Firms

 Digital marketing for law firms is not a single tactic or channel.
 It is a system made up of multiple components working together.

-Search visibility, paid advertising, website conversion, intake processes, and follow-up all determine whether a firm grows or stalls.
-When these elements are disconnected, performance is inconsistent.
-When they are aligned, growth becomes predictable.
+Search visibility, paid advertising, website conversion, intake processes, follow-up, analytics, and positioning all determine whether a firm grows or stalls.

 The Core Channels That Drive Law Firm Growth